-- 9. (a) Any of the following members of the Bar Council may appoint an alternate to act and vote in their place at any meeting of the Bar Council: - (i) the Circuit Leaders; - (ii) the Chairs and Chairmen of the Bar Associations referred to in Regulation 2(b)(iii). - (b) Alternates may be appointed by the Benchers of the relevant Inn to act and vote in the place of any of the subscribers appointed by them as referred to in Regulation 2(b)(iv). - (c) Alternates may be appointed by the Leader of the relevant Circuit to act and vote in the place of any of the subscribers elected by the Circuit as referred to in Regulation 2(b)(v). - (d) Alternates may be appointed by the Chairman or Chair of the relevant Association to act and vote in the place of any of the subscribers elected by the Association as referred to in Regulation 2(b)(vi) or (vii). - (e) A person may not be appointed or thereafter act as such alternate unless, at the date on which they are appointed and on every occasion on which they so act, they are a subscriber and possess the same personal qualifications specified in Regulations 2 and 3 which entitled the person they are representing to be appointed or elected to the Bar Council. - (f) A person may not be appointed as such an alternate they are a member of the Bar Standards Board.
-A person who is appointed as such an alternate may not thereafter act as such an alternate at any time when they are a member of the Bar Standards Board.
+9. (a) Any of the following members of the Bar Council may (and, in the case of any member who knows at least five clear days in advance that he will be unable to attend a meeting of the Bar Council, must) appoint an alternate to act and vote in his place at any meeting of the Bar Council:

+- (i) the Circuit Leaders; - (ii) the Chairmen of the Bar Associations referred to in Regulation 2(b)(iii). - (b) Alternates may (and, in the case of any member who is known at least five clear days in advance to be unable to attend a meeting of the Bar Council, must) be appointed by the Benchers of the relevant Inn to act and vote in the place of any of the subscribers appointed by them as referred to in Regulation 2(b)(iv). - (c) Alternates may (and, in the case of any member who is known at least five clear days in advance to be unable to attend a meeting of the Bar Council, must) be appointed by the Leader of the relevant Circuit to act and vote in the place of any of the subscribers elected by the Circuit as referred to in Regulation 2(b)(v). - (d) Alternates may (and, in the case of any member who is known at least five clear days in advance to be unable to attend a meeting of the Bar Council, must) be appointed by the Chairman or Chair of the relevant Association to act and vote in the place of any of the subscribers elected by the Association as referred to in Regulation 2(b)(vi) or (vii). - (e) A person may not be appointed or thereafter act as such alternate unless, at the date on which he is appointed and on every occasion on which he so acts, he is a subscriber and possesses the same personal qualifications specified in Regulations 2 and 3 which entitled the person he is representing to be appointed or elected to the Bar Council. - (f) A person may not be appointed as such an alternate if he is a member of the Bar Standards Board.
+A person who is appointed as such an alternate may not thereafter act as such an alternate at any time when he is a member of the Bar Standards Board.